 We take a walk down Chimbai village – one of the oldest settlements in the good old Bandra and explore its gems, old and new.

 Even with high rises lining the beach, Chimbai retains the old world charm with the fishermen’s traditional, old school houses on the shore.
 They still have a sense of community living which is a fresh change from all the individualism this city throws at you.
-If you’re there, do stop by the friendly fisherwomen selling fresh catch every morning.
+If you’re there, do stop by the to pick up fresh fish from the fisherwomen selling fresh catch every morning.